-In analyzing debt issuance levels for the Plan, the rise in interest rates over the course of calendar year 2022 and 2023, with the uncertainty of additional increases to help address inflation, have had an impact in terms of higher annual debt service requirements on recent issuances of State GO and GR bonds as compared to the last several years.
-To ensure the Plan provides sufficient debt service for future new issues of GO and GR bonds, the maximum interest rates have been adjusted to 6.25% for 5-year tax-exempt debt, 7.00% for 5-year taxable debt, 6.5% for 20-year tax-exempt debt, and 7.5% for 20-year taxable debt.
+To ensure the Plan provides sufficient debt service for future new issues of GO and GR bonds, the maximum interest rates reflect 6.25% for 5-year tax-exempt debt, 8.00% for 5-year taxable debt, 6.75% for 20-year tax-exempt debt, and 8.5% for 20-year taxable debt.
 Also, it has been assumed the bonds will be issued near or at par rather than including significant original issue premium as has been the case for the last several years.